Kajabi Review Top Highlights

 There’s also a nice sidebar on the checkout page that shows your course graphic plus some bullet points to remind people the big benefits they get when they sign up.
 You can even add a testimonial with a customer photo to the checkout page sidebar.
 Those things can help a lot with cart abandonment.

-Here’s what a checkout page looks like on Kajabi:
+Here’s what the first page of the checkout process looks like on Kajabi:

-4. You can add a money back guarantee seal image at the bottom of your checkout page…another little thing that can help reduce checkout page abandonment.
+4. You can add a money back guarantee seal image at the sidebar of your checkout page…another little thing that can help reduce checkout page abandonment.

 5. You can add people automatically to an automated follow-up sequence of emails after they buy a course from you.
 That’s nice for on-boarding, meaning, it’s nice to be able to automatically send new members a series of emails to get them familiar with how to use your course.